SAP/openui5-docs/docs/What's_New_in_OpenUI51.70_4e89fee.md

 			<td> `**sap.m.SelectDialog**`

  -   We have introduced a new `clearButtonPressed` parameter for the `search` event of the control.
 The parameter is set to `true` when the *Clear* button of the search field is pressed.
- -   We have updated the behavior of the `sap.m.SelectDialog` when the single selection mode has the `rememberSelections` property set to `true`.
-Now the user can close the `SelectDialog` by pressing the already selected item from a single selection dialog.
-This means that the users no longer need to press *Cancel* if they have opened the `SelectDialog` for a second time to check what was previously selected.

  -   We have introduced the `resizable` and `draggable` properties for the control.
 If the `resizable` property is set to `true`, `SelectDialog` has a resize handler in its bottom-right corner.
 If the `draggable` property is set to `true`, the control can be dragged by its header.
 Both properties are available in desktop mode only.